 Are there vendors or organizations in your community who would benefit from connecting with the interfaith movement?
 Help us spread the word about the exhibitor and sponsorship opportunities at the Parliament.

-The Parade of Faiths opens the 9th Convening of the Parliament of the World’s Religions with a parade of music, dance, and celebration of Chicago’s rich diversity.
+The Parade of Faiths is a pre-Parliament event on Sunday, August 13th featuring music, dance, and celebration of Chicago’s rich diversity.
 Connect with Chicago representatives from your tradition and encourage them to sign-up today!

 Join us in answering the call to conscience at the 2023 Parliament of the World’s Religions in Chicago, USA.
 From now until August 2023, join us in hosting a local pre-parliament event to offer “a taste” of the Parliament experience.